elugens/hello-javascript/docs/additional-questions/network-requests/server-sent-events.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> To start receiving messages, we need to create a new EventSource(URL).
 The browser connects to the URL and keeps the connection open, waiting for events.
 The server should respond with status 200 and the header Content-Type: text/event-stream, then keep the connection and write messages into it in the unique format.
-In practice, complex messages usually get sent JSON-encoded.
-Line-breaks get encoded as \n within them, so multiline data: messages are not necessary.
+In practice, complex messages usually transmit JSON-encoded data.
+Line-breaks typically encode as \n, so multiline data: messages are not necessary.
     </div><br />
   <div><strong className="codeExample">Message Output:</strong><br /><br />